 The Company has a stock-based employee compensation plan, which is described more fully in Note 10 of the Company's audited financial statements included in the Annual Report on Form 10-K for the year ended December 31, 2002.
-The Company accounts for this plan under the recognition and measurement principles of APB Opinion No. 25, ("Accounting for Stock Issued to and related interpretations.
+The Company accounts for this plan under the recognition and measurement principles of APB Opinion No. 25, ("Accounting for Stock Issued to Employees"), and related interpretations.
 No stock-based employee compensation cost is reflected in net income, as all options granted under the plan have an exercise price equal to the fair market value of the underlying common stock at the date of grant.
+During the first six months of 2003, the Company issued 1,500 stock options at an average exercise price of \$15.95.

 The following table illustrates the effect on net income if the Company had applied the fair value recognition provisions of SFAS No. 123, ("Accounting for Stock Based Compensation"), to stock based employee compensation.
-During the first three months of 2003, the Company issued no stock options.